Graduate and Undergraduate Awards for Research in Field Ornithology

-Background: An award totaling $12,000 was endowed via a bequest by Werner Hans Hermann Hesse to support graduate students engaged in ornithological research, with preference given to those studying wild birds.
+Background: The UBC Biodiversity Research Centre and Department of Forest and Conservation Sciences share the honor of administering two research awards endowed via a generous bequest by Werner Hans Herman Hesse in support graduate and undergraduate students engaged in ornithological research on wild birds.
 Werner and Hildegard Hesses’ passion for wild birds was sparked in night classes on the ecology and conservation of birds at UBC and led them to become leaders in amateur ornithology.
 The Hesses conducted bird surveys in the Canadian arctic, compiled BC’s Christmas Bird Counts for over 20 years, and developed a special concern for the harmful effects of human development on bird habitats and populations.
 The Hesses delighted in funding ornithological research and, particularly, contributing to the long-term monitoring of population change in seabirds of the Pacific Coast.

-Eligibility: Graduate students of the University of British Columbia (Vancouver campus) that will conduct field research on the CONSERVATION, ECOLOGY OR EVOLUTION of wild birds.
+Eligibility: Graduate and Undergraduate students of the University of British Columbia (Vancouver campus) that will conduct field research on the CONSERVATION, ECOLOGY OR EVOLUTION of wild birds.

-Application deadline: Jan 4 2013.
-Announcement of Awards: Feb 27 2013.
-All supporting materials (except supervisor’s support letter) should be submitted as a single file in PDF format to HesseAward@biodiversity.ubc.ca by the deadline.
-Supervisor’s should send letters directly to the address above with the Student’s name in the document title.
+Application deadline: Feb 12th, 2016.
+Announcement of Awards: Mar 1st, 2016.
+All supporting materials should be submitted as a single file in PDF format to Peter.Arcese@ubc.ca by the application deadline.

 A complete application will include: